The sacred and the social: branding a Swiss icon

 Zurich’s Grossmünster Church is steeped in history.
 It is the birthplace of the Swiss Reformation and the Zurich Bible, and its famous twin towers have been an icon of the city’s skyline for over 800 years.
-It attracts tourists from all over the world – those on a religious pilgrimage, and those who come to hear the Grossmünster organ or see the famous stained-glass windows by Augusto Giacometti and Sigmar Polke.
-Yet it’s much more than a tourist attraction – it’s also the community epicentre for its active congregation.
 The Grossmünster board approached Moving Brands to help the church speak authentically to both these groups, so it could continue to create an attraction for visitors and and a home for locals.

 We took for our creative springboard “For God’s sake do something brave!”, the inspirational command of Huldrych Zwingli, the 16th century pastor of Grossmünster and father of the Swiss Reformation.
 Our story (encapsulating ‘music and silence, words and The Word, the sacred and the social’) expresses the tensions and resonances of community, congregation, art, history and worship.